Updated: Apr 28

 The Sunlight Institute recommends that you gradually increase sun exposure to allow your body to adapt.
 As your skin is exposed to more sunlight, you’ll develop a tan, which will allow you to stay in the sun longer.
 Start off with a few minutes each day and gradually increase the time.

-Lighter skinned people start with less sun and increase slower
+Lighter skinned people should start with less sun and increase slower.

 Daily or as often as possible, start building up the suntan.
 Front and back.